CBS Evening News: Audio format

 Former CBS Radio owned news stations had aired an audio simulcast of the CBS Evening News airs weekdays.
 KYW is the last of these stations to do so.
-Only the first 13-15 of the broadcast are aired, before resuming regular programming.
+Only the first 13-15 minutes of the broadcast are aired, before resuming regular programming.

 WCLO airs an audio simulcast of the entire CBS Evening News from Madison-based WISC-TV.

 In addition to a radio broadcast, the CBS Evening News is also available as a podcast.

 International broadcasts

-In Australia, the program is shown daily on Sky News Australia at 11:30 am in New Zealand, Sky News broadcasts the program live at 1:30 am local time.

 From March 17, 1987, until the early 2000s, the program was shown daily (from Tuesday to Saturday) with French subtitles on French network Canal+ at 07:00 every morning.

 The program was broadcast on the American Network in Mexico, Guatemala, and El Salvador.

 In Japan, the CBS Evening News was shown on BS-TBS as part of that network's morning news program.

 The Evening News was broadcast live on ATV World in Hong Kong daily until January 1, 2009.

 Belize's Tropical Vision Limited occasionally airs the program as a substitute for its airing of the NBC Nightly News on Saturdays and occasionally during the week.